 Service disconnection rules vary by type of utility.
-The following summary only applies to utilities that are regulated by the Indiana Utility Regulatory Commission (IURC).* The IURC’s service disconnection rules are detailed in Title 170 of the Indiana Administrative Code, available on the Internet and at local libraries.
+This summary only applies to utilities that are regulated by the Indiana Utility Regulatory Commission (IURC).* The IURC’s service disconnection rules are detailed in Title 170 of the Indiana Administrative Code.

-When a regulated utility is planning to disconnect a customer's service, it must provide a written notice a certain number of days in advance (except under certain circumstances as noted below).
+When a regulated utility plans to disconnect a customer's service, it must provide a written notice in advance (exceptions are listed below):

 A gas, electric, water or sewer utility employee: